gustwindjs/gustwind/documentation/concepts.md

 Another thing we're doing here is binding data to the `meta` of the page.
 That `match` property contains the data of the currently matched blog post and we can use it where we need it.

+## Loading scripts

+If a script that has the same name as a page exists, then Deno will compile it and include the result to the static page.
+I.e. if a `blog.json` and `blog.ts` files existed, the latter would get compiled and included to the resulting HTML file.

 ## Transforms

 Note also the `transformWith` property we use against the match body.
 Using it we tell the system to use the `markdown` transform to compile.